 Make copies of your travel documents

 As you travel, you might want to continue to take photos of travel insurance, documents and tickets you pick up along the way, and store those in a safe place on the cloud.
-If anything happens to your travel documents while on the road, at least you have a copy to make a claim with, or to show authorities.
+If anything happens to your travel documents while on the road, at least you have a copy to make a claim with.

 I'm quite happy using Google Drive, Evernote and Dropbox, but I'm sure there are other options out there.